-- Will the new dwelling be sited off the elevation of 49 Whirlow Lane, will access be available for maintenance and repairs to this wall.
+Will the new dwelling be sited off the elevation of 49 Whirlow Lane, will access be available for maintenance and repairs to this wall.

-The side elevation of the new dwelling will be sited 430mm from the side elevation of No 49.
+The side elevation of the new dwelling will be sited alongside the elevation of No 49.
 With regards to access being available for maintenance repairs to the side elevation of No 49 this would be a civil matter rather than a planning consideration.